thelnxlabs/podman-basics/chapter1-intro/1-containers-intro.md

-# 1. Introduction to Containers and Podman:
+# 1. Introduction to Containers:
 ## 1.1 Software before Containers: Like Sharing Recipes

 **It is all about Apps (more precisely Apps distribution) !**